 SMASHERS AND SPEARERS

-- The mantis shrimp exploits the physics of cavitation and packs a punch way over its weight.
+- They exploit the physics of cavitation and pack a punch way over their weight.

-- Normally this shock wave is used to stun, shock, smash or kill prey such as crabs or other crustaceans but can be used for protection.
+- Normally this shock wave is used to stun, shock, smash or spear prey such as crabs or other crustaceans but can be used for protection.

 - Some species are monogamous while others are not.
 The monogamous species can live together for up to 20 years.